sdvickers98/markdown-toc/README.md

 This certainly isn't the most elegant solution, but it gets the job done (kinda...see below for exceptions).

+Basically, this script kinda sucks, but it works okay if you don't mind doing a small bit of manual work in certain scenarios.

 ## Important notes about usage

 This script is only inteded to work with ATX style headers, i.e. headers indicated using the hashbang symbol (#).
 Also, when I wrote the script, I only needed to account for h1 through h4.
 If you want to create ToC entries for smaller headers, it's not too hard to add cases in the script to account for those.